jamesplease/fi-calc-guide/src/how-it-works/computed-historical-data.md

 The formula for this is complicated.
 Documentation will be added soon.

 > This is the same formula used by cFIREsim.
-In fact, Bo, the creator of
+In fact, Lauren, the creator of
 > cFIREsim, deserves credit for this for creating this conversation on
 > Bogleheads.